oracle/coherence-operator/docs/storage.md

 For active persistence, local storage is recommended as its IO has a lower latency.

-The following are steps for setting up Coherence active persistence with local storage.
+Set up Coherence active persistence with local storage using the following steps:

-#### 1. Create a local storage class.
+#### 1. Create a Local Storage Class

-Use the following yaml to create a local storage class, `localsc`, if it is necessary.
+If necessary, create a local storage class, `localsc`, using YAML.

 ```
 apiVersion: storage.k8s.io/v1